lykimq/manage-expense-urweb/README.md

 2. look at `src/auth/` for session and role checks
 3. look at `src/service/expense_service.ur` for the transaction boundaries
 4. compare `schema/tables.ur` with `schema/extra.sql`
-5. inspect `src/frontend/` last, after the rules are clear
+5. inspect `src/frontend/` last (create expense shows form submit and RPC)

 That order matches the point of the project: business rules first, UI second.